triton-inference-server/python_backend/inferentia/README.md

 next available Neuron cores and not specific ones.
 See [Parallel Execution using NEURONCORE_GROUP_SIZES](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/appnotes/perf/parallel-ncgs.html?highlight=NEURONCORE_GROUP_SIZES) for more information.

-#### Batching with Tensorflow

-The batching flags have the same functionality for Tensorflow

 Please use the `-h` or `--help` options in `gen_triton_model.py` to learn about more configurable options.